 Single-use plastic bags are traditionally made of polyethylene, a derivative of natural gas and petroleum.
-Plastic bags are not recyclable in the county’s single stream recycling program.
+Plastic bags are not recyclable in the county’s single-stream recycling program.
 It takes more than 500 years for plastic bags to break down in a landfill because they are not biodegradable.
-Plastic bags that make their way to the natural environment create lasting litter and are harmful to wildlife which may mistake them for food.
+Plastic bags that make their way to the natural environment create lasting litter and are harmful to the wildlife which may mistake them for food.

 Alternatives to Plastic Bags: